 in 358/9CE … Yet it is important to realize that the Hillel tradition

 was not universally known or endorsed by medieval rabbinic authorities.

 (See also The Beginning of the Jewish Calendar, by Bernard Dickman.)

-When will the 2014 biblical year begin?
+When did the 2014 biblical year begin?